inlets/inlets-pro/docs/cli-reference.md

 This reference guide is designed for self-service, but customers of OpenFaaS Ltd can request hands-on support and training.
 Just email sales@openfaas.com for more.

+## Contents:

+* Working with MacOS, Linux, and Windows
+* Configure the inlets-pro client
+* Configure the inlets-pro server
+* Troubleshooting
+* Working with Kubernetes

 ## Working with MacOS, Linux, and Windows

 The examples given in the documentation are valid for all three operating systems and use bash as a syntax.